Loading

 What to Expect

-• Step-up Challenge Prompt: Users will encounter an additional step-up authentication challenge when they attempt to run or view a report, provided the configurable cool-down period has passed since their last challenge.
+• Step-up Challenge Prompt: Users will encounter an additional step-up authentication challenge when they attempt to run or view a report, provided the configurable Step-Up Authentication period has passed since their last challenge.

 • Supported Verification Methods: To complete the challenge, users can use any MFA verification method that Salesforce supports, including Passkeys, Security Keys, Salesforce Authenticator, or Time-based One-Time Password (TOTP) Apps.